MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

     After the basic General channel is set up, a confirmation message is displayed.
 Select **Open in Teams** to view the new team.

 [Learn how to collaborate in Teams using the new team](collaborate-teams-newly-created-existing-team.md).

+## Alternate ways to set up a deal room team

+You can also set up a team using the deal room template in the following ways:

+- In the **Opportunities** card in the Copilot for Sales pane, hover over the opportunity name, and then select **More actions (...)** > **Set up deal room**.
+[Set up a new team](#create-a-deal-room-team) or [use an existing team as a deal room team](#set-up-an-existing-team-as-a-deal-room-team).
+- When viewing opportunity details in the Copilot for Sales pane, go to the **Collaborate in Teams** card, and then select **Set up deal room**.
+[Set up a new team](#create-a-deal-room-team) or [use an existing team as a deal room team](#set-up-an-existing-team-as-a-deal-room-team).

+After you set up a team, you can [collaborate in Teams using the new team](collaborate-teams-newly-created-existing-team.md).